Study & Intern in Barcelona

 - Only complete visa applications will be accepted.
 If you fail to include one or more of the necessary pieces to receive your visa when you present your visa application to the Learning Abroad Center, you will have to return at a later time with your complete visa application.

-- If you live outside of the state of Minnesota, completed visas will be returned to the student via Fed Ex once picked up from the Chicago Spanish Consulate by the UofM.
+- If you live outside of the state of Minnesota, completed visas will be returned to you via Fed Ex once picked up from the Chicago Spanish Consulate by the UofM.

 Not Using the Visa Service